leafo/lapis/docs/actions.md

 ## Request Parameters

-The request object contains a few fields to help you access the user-supplies parameters sent with the request.
-Parameters are loaded by default from the following sources:
+The request object contains several fields that facilitate access to user-supplied parameters sent with the request.
+These parameters are automatically loaded from the following sources:

-* URL parameters -- When using a route that has a named variable.
-A route `/users/:id` will create a parameters named `id`
+* URL parameters - These are created when using a route that has a named variable.
+For instance, a route `/users/:id` will create a parameter named `id`.
-* Body parameters -- For request methods that support a body, like `POST` and `PUT`, the body will automatically be parsed if the content type is `application/x-www-form-urlencoded` or `multipart/form-data`
+* Body parameters - For request methods that support a body, such as `POST` and `PUT`, the body will be automatically parsed if the content type is `application/x-www-form-urlencoded` or `multipart/form-data`.
-* Query parameters -- Parameters included at the end of a request URL following the `?`. `/users?filter=blue` will create a parameter called filter with the value `"blue"`
+* Query parameters - These are parameters included at the end of a request URL following the `?`.
+For example, `/users?filter=blue` will create a parameter called `filter` with the value `"blue"`.

-The `@params` object is a concatenation of all the default loaded parameters listed above.
-URL parameters have the highest precedence, followed by body parameters, then query parameters.
-This means that an `:id` URL parameters will not be overwritten by an `?id=` query parameter.
+The $self_ref{"params"} object is a combination of all the default loaded parameters listed above.
+URL parameters have the highest precedence, followed by body parameters, and then query parameters.
+This means that an `:id` URL parameter will not be overwritten by an `?id=` query parameter.

-> Headers and cookies are also accessible on the request object but they are
+> Headers and cookies can also be accessed on the request object, but they are
 > not included in the parameters object.

 The body of the request is only parsed if the content type is `application/x-www-form-urlencoded` or `multipart/form-data`.
-For requests that use another content type, like `json`, you can use the `json_params` helper function to parse the body.
+For requests that use another content type, such as `json`, you can use the `json_params` helper function to parse the body.

 See [How can I read JSON HTTP body?]($root/reference/quick_reference.html#how-can-i-read-json-http-body).